TouK/nussknacker/docs/MigrationGuide.md

     ```
 * [#7335](https://github.com/TouK/nussknacker/pull/7335) Deployment managers are loaded using separate class loader (not the Application ClassLoader - `/opt/nussknacker/managers/*` should be removed from CLASSPATH definition).
 The default location for deployment managers jars is the `managers` folder inside the working directory.
 * [#7458](https://github.com/TouK/nussknacker/pull/7458) [#7534](https://github.com/TouK/nussknacker/pull/7534) Flink scenario testing mechanism and scenario state verification mechanism changes
-    * By default, shared mini cluster is created once and reused each time.
-To revert previous behaviour (creating minicluster each time),
-      switch `deploymentConfig.scenarioTesting.reuseSharedMiniCluster` or/and `deploymentConfig.scenarioStateVerification.reuseSharedMiniCluster` to `false`
     * Scenario testing and scenario state verification is now limited by a timeout to ensure proper resources cleaning.
 In some cases it might be needed to change the timeout
       value.
 To do that, set `deploymentConfig.scenarioTesting.timeout` or/and `deploymentConfig.scenarioStateVerification.timeout` to desired values.
 Notice that this properties should be configured along with `akka.http.server.request-timeout`
 * [#7468](https://github.com/TouK/nussknacker/pull/7468) When a namespace is configured, Kafka consumer groups are also namespaced.